OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '' + '' //+ '

-Updated 7/16/13
+Updated 5/21/15

+' +'

+**Q.** How is AT&T’s Privacy Policy different than DIRECTV’s?
+' +'

+**A.** The AT&T Privacy Policy gives you an additional choice about how we use of your anonymous and aggregate information, for something we call “External Marketing &.
+Analytics Reports.”
+It also uses the term “Relevant Advertising” when describing advertising sent to audiences with common interests and characteristics.

-' //+'
+' +'

-**Q.** How are you notifying customers about your new privacy policy?
+**Q.** If I had previously chosen not to receive DIRECTV’s satellite TV advertising that is selected for me based on information about me, will AT&T honor my choice going forward?
-' //+'
+' +'

-**A.** We are including information about our updated policy in a bill page message that every customer will see and also sending an email or postal mail letter to all customers whose information is impacted by this new policy.
+**A.** Yes.
+AT&T calls that Relevant Advertising, and we will continue to honor your previous choice going forward.

 ' +'